Speed-Robust Scheduling -- Sand, Bricks, and Rocks: Proofs for Section -- Infinitesimal Jobs and Speeds in 0,1

 \IdenticalWSand*

-\begin{proof}[Proof of upper bound in Theorem~\ref{thm:IdenticalWSand}] We give bag sizes that guarantee a robustness factor of~$\rhoid(m)$ for every~$m$.
+\begin{proof} We give bag sizes that guarantee a robustness factor of~$\rhoid(m)$ for every~$m$.
 While the load distribution in the limit approaches that given by~$\bar f$, we do not work with~$\bar f$ explicitly anymore.
 We fix~$m\geq 3$ in the following; the other cases are trivial.
 Furthermore, let again